voila-dashboards/voila/docs/source/deploy.rst

         sudo apt update && sudo apt install python3-pip

-7. Install the dependencies for running voila applications:
+7. Follow the instructions in `Setup an example project`_, and install the dependencies:

     .. code:: text